-- 4.1 As part of a wider savings review the Highland Council agreed on 18 December 2014 to reduce the £5.494m Winter Maintenance budget by £0.24m in each of the years 2015/16 and 2016/17 a total reduction of £0.48m. - 4.2 The savings proposal specifically being "provision of a more focused delivery of the Winter Maintenance Policy.
-Targeting Primary and Secondary routes first and only moving to the lowest category "Other" when the first two priorities have been completed". - 4.3 Operational route plans are under review by Officers to deliver the "more focussed" aspect of the saving agreed by the Council.
+- 4.1 Highland Council agreed on 18th December 2014 as part of a wider savings review to target £0.48m of savings within the current £5.494m budget. - 4.2 The savings proposal specifically being "provision of a more focused delivery of the Winter Maintenance Policy.
+Targeting Primary & Secondary routes first and only moving to the lowest category "Other" when the first two priorities have been completed". - 4.3 The resulting target saving is 12 gritting vehicles and FTE posts over the 2015/16 & 2016/17 financial year across Highland.